Design Arno’s life

 - harvesting in food forest

-- ! rain water from catchment - needs filters and/or chemicals
+- rain water from catchment — ! needs treatment with filters and/or chemicals for human consumption

 - ! ground water via hand pump